stealthBS/demo1-repo/AI notes.md

 ......is there any way to speedily complete this course : YES
 • Option 1 : very fast
   can watch a section of videos : so that understanding will happens.
 Then download materials.
 And after that we can easily able to make notes with again watching the same video : from these idea will come i.e. what to make note.
 (OR)   Watch the full video first then star making its notes.
+It will be a good choice if we watch video from Mobile phone, and take notes in PC.
 • Option 2 : very slow, can't utilized the technology Try to learn only one section of video per day. . . .